Syed-Ali-Quadri/Learn-React-With-Me/README.md

-# React Day 12 - Dynamic Routing
+# React Day 14 - API Integration

-**Day's Focus:** Implementing dynamic routing for flexible navigation
+**Day's Focus:** Integrating an API into a React application

 **Key Learnings:**
-* Explored dynamic routing capabilities using React Router.
-* Built components that can render different content based on the dynamic route.
+* Made API calls using fetch or axios libraries.
+* Handled API responses and errors.
+* Displayed fetched data in the UI.

 **Resources:**
-* React Router documentation
 * React official documentation
+* Axios documentation (if used)

-**This README file documents my learning progress on Day 12 of my React journey.**
+**This README file documents my learning progress on Day 14 of my React journey.**